MasaluPan/MasaluPan/README.md

 # Hello therem I'm MasaluPan👋

+I love Haskell!:heart:
-Now, I'm working as a Software Engineer in Software Integration Industry.
+<br>Now, I'm working as a Software Engineer in Software Integration Industry.
 <br>
-<br>I love Haskell!:heart:
 <br>
 <br>Thank you for your visit.
 I'm looking forward to hearing more advices on programming.
 <br>If there is any chance to join the development of open source, plz contact me without hesitation.